gayan2002/audit-tool-with-agents/README.md

 **7. Retry loop on empty / null responses**
 Free models occasionally return a null `content` field under load.
-The `call_llm` function retries up to 3 times with exponential backoff before raising an error, so a single bad response doesn't crash the audit.
+The `call_llm` function retries up to 3 times with exponential backoff before raising an error, so a single bad response does not crash the audit.

 **8. Explicit unknown boundary in system prompt**
 The system prompt lists what the model does NOT have access to: page speed, mobile